githubixx/ansible-role-docker/README.md

 ansible-role-docker
 ===================

 Installs Docker from official Docker binaries archive (no PPA or apt repository).
 For managing Docker daemon systemd is used.
-Targeting mainly Ubuntu 16.04/18.04 but should work with other Linux OS using systemd.
-This Ansible playbook is used in [Kubernetes the not so hard way with Ansible - Control plane](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-control-plane/) and [Kubernetes the not so hard way with Ansible - Worker](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-worker/).
+Should work with basically every Linux OS using `systemd`.
+This Ansible playbook is used in [Kubernetes the not so hard way with Ansible - Control plane](https://www.tauceti.blog/posts/kubernetes-the-not-so-hard-way-with-ansible-control-plane/) and [Kubernetes the not so hard way with Ansible - Worker](https://www.tauceti.blog/posts/kubernetes-the-not-so-hard-way-with-ansible-worker-2020/).

 Versions
 --------

 I tag every release and try to stay with [semantic versioning](http://semver.org).
 If you want to use the role I recommend to checkout the latest tag.
 The master branch is basically development while the tags mark stable releases.
 But in general I try to keep master in good shape too.
-A tag `5.0.0+18.06.1` means this is release `5.0.0` of this role and it's meant to be used with Docker version `18.06.1` (`ce` edition).
+A tag `8.0.0+20.10.11` means this is release `8.0.0` of this role and it's meant to be used with Docker version `20.10.11`.
 If the role itself changes `X.Y.Z` before `+` will increase.
 If the Docker version changes `XX.YY.ZZ` after `+` will increase.
 This allows to tag bugfixes and new major versions of the role while it's still developed for a specific Docker release.

 Requirements
 ------------

 A recent kernel should be used (something like >= 4.4.x).
 It makes sense to use a recent kernel for Docker in general.
-Ubuntu 16.04 additionally provides kernel 4.4.x and 4.8.x at least.
 I recommend to use >= 4.8.x if possible.
 Ubuntu 18.04 and up have already a descent kernel by default.
-Verify that you have `overlay2` filesystem available if you want to use it instead of e.g. `aufs` which is recommended in production (should be the case for kernel >= 4.4.x). `overlay2` filesystem is used by default because it's one of the best choises (Docker 1.13.x started to use `overlay` (v1) filesystem by default if available).
+Verify that you have `overlay2` filesystem available if you want to use it instead of e.g. `aufs` which is recommended in production (should be the case for kernel >= 4.4.x).
+Meanwhile `aufs` is deprecated anyways.
 But you can change the storage driver in the `dockerd_settings_user` (see below for more information) if you like.

-**NOTE**: The default variables of the role variables are configured to work with Kubernetes (and Flannel overlay network or Cilium).
+**NOTE**: The default variables of the role variables are configured to work with Kubernetes (and `Flannel` overlay network or `Cilium`).
 If you want to use this role without Kubernetes you may want to adjust a few settings (especially `iptables`, `ip-masq`, `bip` and `mtu` `dockerd_settings`).
 See comment for `dockerd_settings` for more information.
-I disabled most parts of Docker networking as I leave this up to Flannel.
+I disabled most parts of `Docker` networking as it' not needed for `Kubernetes`.

 Changelog
 ---------